The Sports Law Review: Japan

 The key sports-related rights that can be exploited in Japan are broadcasting, merchandising, sponsorship and ticketing rights.

-Sponsorship rights generally encompasses a wide variety of different rights depending on the content of sponsorship agreements.
+Sponsorship rights generally encompass a wide variety of different rights depending on the content of sponsorship agreements.

 Other important rights relating to merchandising, such as image rights of individuals and copyrights, are derived from Japanese case law and the relevant intellectual property laws.